MRV (Paris Metro)

-MRV, project name, for Matériel Roulant Voyageurs (Passenger Rolling Stock) are the future rolling stock for the new Line 18 of the Paris Métro.
+MRV, project name, for Matériel Roulant Voyageurs (Passenger Rolling Stock) are the future rolling stock for the new Line 18 of the Paris Metro.

 Background

 As part of the construction of Line 18 of the Paris metro, the Société du Grand Paris launched a call for tenders in the first quarter of 2019 for the acquisition of new self-driving trains and associated systems.

 In October 2021, the Société du Grand Paris announced that the manufacturer Alstom had been selected to supply 37 trains from the Alstom Metropolis range with three cars, automation systems and centralized operating command stations for a total amount of 400 million euros.
 A first firm tranche of 15 trains for an amount of 230 million euros has been ordered for delivery from 2024 and commercial entry into service of the new trains should take place when Line 18 opens on its section from Massy - Palaiseau to CEA Saint-Aubin, scheduled for 2026.

 The trains will be designed at the Alstom site in Petite-Forêt (Valenciennes).